Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 Current Chicago Commission Rates

-How much does a real estate agent make on a $500,000 sale?
-At a traditional 2-3% listing fee, the listing agent’s side is $12,500-$15,000.
-A flat-fee listing broker like Net Gain Realty charges $1,995 for the same services—a potential savings of over $10,000 on the listing side alone.
+At a traditional 2-3% listing fee, the listing agent’s side of a $500,000 sale is $12,500-$15,000, and the Illinois survey average of 2.81% works out to $14,050.
+The buyer’s agent side is negotiated separately since the 2024 NAR settlement.
+A flat-fee listing broker like Net Gain Realty charges $1,995 for the same listing services at any sale price, a potential savings of over $10,000 on the listing side alone.

 Chicago Commission Rates by Price Point